Elizabeth Sung

-Elizabeth Fong Sung (孫芳 (Sūn Fāng); 14 October 1954 – 22 May 2018) was a Chinese-American actress, director, and screenwriter.
+Elizabeth Fong Sung (孫芳 (Sūn Fāng); 14 October 1954 – 22 May 2018) was a Hong Kong-American actress, director, and screenwriter.
 She was also a revered acting teacher and mentor to young performers and filmmakers in the Asian-Pacific community.

 Early life and education

 Sung was born and raised in British Hong Kong and studied ballet at a young age before coming to the United States.

 She attended the Juilliard School and earned a BFA in dance.
 She was a member of the Alvin Ailey Dance Company.
 Sung also earned an MFA in directing from the American Film Institute.

 Career

 From 1994-96, Sung appeared on the American soap opera The Young and the Restless as Luan Volien.
-She directed the short film Requiem, which was based on her childhood in Hong Kong and her journey to New York City as a ballet student.
+She directed the short film Requiem, based on her childhood in Hong Kong and her journey to New York City as a ballet student.
 It won a CINE Golden Eagle Award in 1996.

 Her other notable television appearances included roles on Hawaii Five-O, The Sopranos, Bones, Curb Your Enthusiasm, NCIS: Los Angeles, and Charmed.
 She starred in The Joy Luck Club, Memoirs of a Geisha, and Lethal Weapon 4.

-Sung appeared in the Asian-American comedies including Anita Ho, Front Cover, and Vivian Bang's White Rabbit that screened at the Sundance Festival in 2018.
+Sung appeared in Asian-American comedies including Anita Ho, Front Cover, and Vivian Bang's White Rabbit that screened at the Sundance Festival in 2018.